Eric-Boilard/Notes/Markdown/Salesforce/Bootcamp/Day 1.md

 SELECT Id, Course__c, Course__r.Name From Course_Delivery__c
 here Course__c exists in Course_Delivery__c object but the Course Name exists only on Course__c so we use Course__r.Name

-You can go 5 levels up from Chile to Parent
+You can go 5 levels up from Child to Parent

+Parent to Child

+the relationships are now plural before we went from Contact to Account and the relationship was the Account relations now we go from Account to Contact and the relationship is Contact(s).
+Plural!
+This is the only way to get to the child from the parent for standard objects.

+okay so before we went from Course_Deliveries__c to Course__c and the relationship was Course__r, now when we go from Course__c to Course_Delivery__c the relationship is Course_Deliveries__c. it becomes plural just like our other example.